cosmos/governance/bestpractices.md

 ### Begin with a well-considered draft proposal
 The next major section outlines and describes some potential elements of a parameter-change proposal.
 Ensure that you have considered your proposal and anticipated questions that the community will likely ask.
 Once your proposal is on-chain, you will not be able to change it.

+## Elements of a Parameter-Change Proposal

+It will be important to balance two things: being detailed and being concise.
+You'll want to be concise so that people can assess your proposal quickly.
+You'll want to be detailed so that voters will have a clear, meaningful understanding of what the changes are and how they are likely to be impacted.
+These are some elements that the Cosmos Hub community may be likely to be looking for:

+1. Summary - the key details of the proposal: parameter(s) being changed; reasoning for the changes; potential impacts to stakeholders
+   - assume that most people will not read beyond this section
+   - try to describe what you are proposing here as simply and concisely as possible
+2. Problem/Value - generally the problem or value that's motivating the parameter change(s)
+3. Solution - generally how changing the parameter(s) will address the problem or improve the network
+   - the beneficiaries of the change(s) (ie. who will these changes impact and how?)
+      - voters should understand the importance of the change(s) in a simple way
+4. Risks & Benefits - clearly describe how making this/these change(s) may expose stakeholders to new benefits and/or risks
+5. Supplementary materials - optional materials eg. models, graphs, tables, research, signed petition, etc

 ### Engage the community with your draft proposal
 1. Post a draft of your proposal as a topic in the 'governance' category of the [Cosmos forum](https://forum.cosmos.network/c/governance).
 2. Directly engage key members of the community for feedback.
 These could be large contributors, those likely to be most impacted by the proposal, and entities with high stake-backing (eg. high-ranked validators; large stakers).